7 Delightful Pride and Prejudice Retellings You Need to Read!

 Retelling vs. Adaptation vs. Variation

-Retelling: noun, new, and often updated or retranslated, version of a story.
+Retelling: noun, a new, and often updated or retranslated, version of a story.

 Adaptation: noun, something produced by adapting: an adaptation of a play for television.
 An adaptation is typically thought of as a movie, play, television show.
 A different form of art in telling the story.